raphaelhetzel/local-campus-app/documentation/architecture.md

-The Android application is structured in such a way that every Post, PostExtension and Vote shown in the UI has beed received over the network, even the ones created by the app itself, ehich leads to a reproducible data flow.
+The Android application is structured in such a way that every Post, PostExtension and Vote shown in the UI has beed received over the network, even the ones created by the app itself, which leads to a reproducible data flow.

 The UI and application logic (e.g. parsing the various post types) side of the